Two great investments that work together

-The Apple Pencil has the ability to apply different pressures if you’re making art.
+The Apple Pencil can apply different pressures if you’re making art.
 It’s also much easier to write with because of its sleek design that looks identical to an actual pencil.
 So in what ways, exactly, can an Apple Pencil effectively be used with the iPad?

 Taking Notes With the Apple Pencil